dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ### Create Models on LoopBack

-As mentioned before, you will creating three models: `Tracks`, `Artists`, and `Albums`.
-Go into your new application directory, then run the LoopBack model generator:
+As mentioned before, we will creating three models: `Tracks`, `Artists`, and `Albums`.
+Let's go to our new application directory, then run the LoopBack model generator:

 ```sh
 cd spotify-app